 I have received a decision on my visa application, what are my next steps?

-If you applied for your Student visa using the ID Check app, you will receive a digital visa which you will be able to view and show to others using the Government website.
+You will receive a digital visa which you will be able to view and show to others using the Government website.
 The details and conditions of your visa will be described in the decision letter you receive, so please make sure to read it carefully and save it for future reference.
-You will also receive a Biometric Residence Permit (BRP) in addition to your digital visa if you are a Visa national.

-What details do I check on my digital visa (including the decision letter) or BRP?
+What details do I check on my e-visa, following a successful Student visa application?

 - Your personal details